- POSTED: 25 Dec 2013 04:58

-The explosion in a city north of Cairo, which military-installed authorities suggested was carried out by Morsi's Muslim Brotherhood, comes as the country is bitterly polarised over his ouster, with over 1,000 people killed in months of unrest.
+The explosion in a city north of Cairo, which military-installed authorities suggested was carried out by Morsi's Muslim Brotherhood, comes as the country is bitterly polarised over the president's ouster, with more than 1,000 people killed in months of unrest.

-The interior ministry said 12 of the dead were policemen, and medics said a civilian was killed in the blast outside the headquarters in the Nile Delta city of Mansoura.
+The interior ministry said at least 12 of the dead were policemen in the attack in the Nile Delta city of Mansoura.

 Investigators suspect a suicide bomber rammed a car freighted with powerful explosives through barriers surrounding the building shortly after 1:00 am (2300 GMT Monday).

 The explosion peeled off part of the building's facade and could be felt up to 20 kilometres (12 miles) away.

 Casualties were rushed to a nearby hospital, where one witness told AFP the blast had sent him flying through the air.

 "I heard a massive explosion behind me.
 I flew through glass and wreckage and then lost consciousness," he said from his stretcher, his head swathed in bandages.

 The bombing was the deadliest since Morsi's overthrow outside of the Sinai Peninsula bordering Israel and Gaza, where militants have killed more than 100 police and soldiers.